burlachenkok/exploring-python3/python3-note.md

 1. By general-purpose programming language you mean that you can create any Algorithm in it.
 If this is a definition, then it's correct.
 Only DSL languages constructed for special purposes may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).

 2. By General Purpose you mean that you can use it across many domains.
-But how many is many?
+But how many are many?
 Depending on the definition of "Many" Python may lie in this class.

 3. By General Purpose you mean you can create programs for different computing elements in the Computer.
 If this is your definition and you believe that Python can help with this - it's *wrong*.
 Python by design is the replacement for Bash, it's not a replacement for C or C++, or any other traditional language.
-Conter example: You can not create drivers for your devices in python.
+Conter example: You can not create drivers for your devices in Python.

 > Python is more elegant and short than C++.

 One more time it depends on what you mean exactly.
 Some logic that works with byte view into virtual memory of the process even can not be expressed in Python at all.
-If consider application that can be expressed in Python, then this is in general trur if look into number of lines of code in Python.
+If consider an application that can be expressed in Python, then this is in general true if look into a number of lines of code in Python.
 However, the first thing in creating algorithms - they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
 With at least such a big size Python is not even close to C++.
 Because compiling languages forces you to follow some discipline, and Python does not.

 Of course, there is a tool for Python that helps [pylint](https://pypi.org/project/pylint/), but a compiler and linker are far more powerful tools for detecting errors than a static analyzer applied for Language with Dynamic Type Systems.